PeterSvk1/P5-Ecommerce-django/README.md

 ### Project Goal

-* The goal of Bartender Box is to provide a platform for users to easily order and enjoy pre-made cocktails at home.
+* The goal of SW shop is to provide a platform for users to easily order and enjoy pre-made cocktails at home.
 The website eliminates the need for users to search for recipes and gather ingredients by offering a curated selection of ready-to-drink cocktails.
 <br><br>

 ### User stories